 If you’re speaking with the seller directly, let them know that you purchase nice homes in good areas to rent to great families.
 Bring the softer side of the business to the table.

+The key to negotiating is to help the seller get what they want, as long as you get what you need.
 Too many deals fall apart over the terms in the offer.

 I have had clients say: Can you write in the lawnmower, snow blower, and that pile of firewood beside the fire-pit?
 Oh, and I really love her china cabinet, I bet she doesn’t want it anyway anymore because it will be heavy to move.
 Do you remember if there was one freezer or two?
 I could use an extra freezer.
 And don’t forget to write in the offer that they take all their junk out of the garage.